 The simple answer is that forages do not contain all the nutrients a horse needs particularly those in work, youngsters and breeding stock.
 Plants reflect the soil they are grown in and as UK soils tend to be very low in trace minerals such as selenium and copper, these are not present in forages in sufficient quantities to meet a horse's needs.

 Most good doers simply need a good source of vitamins and minerals alongside their forage ration.
 This can be supplied in the form of a balancer or supplement such as Dengie Leisure Balancer or Leisure Vits & Mins.
 If a horse is on limited forage intake then we would recommend using Performance Vits & Mins or Performance+ Balancer to make up the shortfalls in essential nutrients that forage would normally provide.
 Both are fed in very small amounts and so a chopped fibre feed is commonly used to provide more chew time and act as a conduit for the supplement.
-All of the feeds within the Dengie range are high in fibre and low in sugar and starch compared to mixes and cubes.
-We have highlighted some of the most common scenarios below and on the following pages.
-Should you need further help and support or a personalised diet plan please contact the Dengie Feedline on 01621 841188 or visit www.dengie.com/feedadviceform contains pellets with mint and fenugreek to help enhance palatability; the oil coating is not as palatable as the light molasses coating in Hi-Fi Lite.
-Oil also increases the energy in the feed and so the lowest energy feed for the most chews is Hi-Fi Lite.
+We have highlighted some of the most common scenarios on the following pages.
+Should you need further help and support or a personalised diet plan please contact the Dengie Feedline on 01621 841188 or scan the QR code to complete our online Feed Advice From.